twiz911/dropwizard-snapci-sample/README.md

 git push --force 'git@heroku.com:desolate-tundra-4484.git' 'master:master'
 ```

 That's all there's to it.
 We've setup a complete deployment pipeline for our Dropwizard service.
-Snap will track all subsequent commits to this repository and deploy all green builds to Heroku automatically.
+Snap will track all subsequent commits to this repository and deploy all green builds to Heroku automatically!

 ## Running